Homebase Cookies

 Spring is the time to give your lawn some help after the long winter months and this handy 8 step spring lawn care guide will show you how!
 It’s easy to breathe new life into your lawn with the wide range of lawn treatments, tools and seeds available at Homebase.
-Put in some work now and you can enjoy a healthy, lush lawn through the summer and autumn.
+Put in some work now and you can enjoy a healthy, lush lawn through summer and autumn.

 Begin by clearing up any debris, sticks or leaves on your lawn.
 Use a leaf rake and collect the debris in a garden bag.